stayingathome with the Kids

 - In this article about technology, children, and the coronavirus, Rebecca Dore, Senior Research Associate in Early Childhood at The Ohio State University offers advice to parents about how to make effective use of children's "screen time."
 Anne Bensfield and Pamela Rogers of the School Library Journal have also compiled a list of five podcasts on this important topic.

-- Last month the Library ran a blog called "Your Virtual NYSL," outlining all of the different online resources the Library has available for members.
+- In March the Library ran a blog called "Your Virtual NYSL," outlining all of the different online resources the Library has available for members.
 The Children's Library also has a listing of Electronic Resources children can use to help them with schoolwork or find fun online games.

 - Grace Lin, in addition to the content on her aforementioned YouTube channel, is also hosting a podcast for children called "Kids Ask Authors."
 There are plans to have three episodes a week, and children will have the opportunity to ask questions about books and writing.

 - Audible is offering a handpicked collection of audiobooks for free to children and their families.

 - Book Riot, favorite website of librarians everywhere, has compiled a list of "7 of the Best Educational Comics for Your New Homeschooling Journey."

 - Here is an article in the Washingtonian full of advice on homeschooling from Brittany Capizi, a seasoned homeschooler and mother of eight.